roblouie/js13k-typescript-starter/README.md

 # JS13K TypeScript Starter

-This starter kit is designed to have a powerful but easy-to-use build process allowing you to focus on building your game rather than how to shrink it.
+This starter kit is designed to have a powerful but easy to use build process allowing you to focus on building your game rather than how to shrink it.

 Included demo code lets you navigate a menu and launch into a simple interactive